zkarnin/density_sketch/response.md

+### Suggested modifcations edits
+* unify n and m if possible
+* Add a generalization like result for ERM on the coreset
+* Add many citation (all from the reviews) plus Bernard Chazelle's book.
+* Add more discussion on the compactors (is the page limit really 12 pages?)
+* Answer TODO questions below
+* Discuss the algorithm explicitly
+* Are there other results on additive coresets that we are missing?
+* How does the matrix column subsets selection compare to BSS?

 ### Interesting paper with new but simple techniques.
 References and comparisons are missing

 The paper does _not_ offer new bound on the Rademacher complexity.
 It suggests a new measure of complexity.
-Namely, the class discrepancy.
+Namely, the Class Discrepancy.
 The two quantities are contrasted and compared for discussion and intuition building.
-In fact, the new bound don’t hold for sampling but rather for algorithmic selection of coresets.
+In fact, the new bound don’t hold for sampling but rather for algorithmic selection of coresets only.

 Regarding additive coresets, indeed, coresets are more often discussed in the context of multiplicative approximation.
 The authors will make sure to emphasize that this is not the case here.
 It is important to note that additive bounds for coresets and sketches are quite common.
 One could argue that additive error bounds are more important because they give smaller coresets while still allowing generalization results.